Cherokee Nation: COVID-19 pandemic

 The COVID-19 pandemic struck the Cherokee Nation hard in 2020.
 Hundreds of Cherokees lost their lives under the pandemic.
 On March 18, 2021, the Cherokee Nation held a memorial to remember those Cherokees lost to the virus.
 The memorial honored 107 Cherokees including more than 50 Cherokee first-language speaking elders.

 On August 3, 2021, the Cherokee Nation Health Services suspended elective surgeries after experiencing an 80% increase in COVID-19 cases.
 It also activated its "surge plan" for W.W.
 Hastings Hospital in Tahlequah, Oklahoma.
 The "surge plan" increases the in-patient capacity of the hospital by 50% by reallocating non-Intensive Care Unit space to emergency room space.
 The COVID-19 delta variant accounted for 80% of new cases in the nation.

 Demographics

 As of 2018, 360,589 people were enrolled in the Cherokee Nation as citizens.
 Citizens live in every state, with 2018 populations of 240,417 in Oklahoma, 22,124 in California, 18,406 in Texas, 12,734 in Arkansas, 11,014 in Kansas, and less than 10,000 in each other state.
 By 2021, enrollment reached 400,000, making the Cherokee Nation the second most populous tribe, closely behind the Navajo Nation.
 About 140,000 citizens live in the Cherokee Nation reservation area.
+In 2023, the nation's enrollment reached 450,000.
+In 2024, the nation released updated demographics maps showing the nation's total population in the United States was approximately 466,118.

 Citizenship requirements

+To be considered a citizen in the Cherokee Nation, an individual needs a direct ancestor listed on the Dawes Rolls as a citizen of the Nation, whether as a Cherokee Indian or as one of the Cherokee Freedmen.
+The tribe has members who also have some degree of African, Latino, Asian, European, and other ancestries.
+In the case of the Cherokee Freedmen, members may be predominantly or wholly African American.
+Members of the Natchez Nation joined the Cherokee Nation, as did other southeastern tribes in the 18th century.
+Unlike the United Keetoowah Band of Cherokee Indians (UKB) and Eastern Band of Cherokee Indians (EBCI), blood quantum is not a factor in Cherokee Nation tribal citizenship eligibility.
+Neither is race, though race came into play when creating the Dawes Roll, where legitimate "Cherokee citizens of mixed blood who could get away with it were enrolled as less Cherokee than they really were in order to be able to sell or lease their land sooner" and some "whites without a legitimate claim were falsely enrolled."